fnareoh/DTW/framed_DTW/src/frameDTW/README.md

-# Computes the Dynamic Time Warping distances for every alignment of a pattern P and and a text T in O(#runP x #runT x k) time
+# Computes the Dynamic Time Warping distances for every alignment of a pattern P and and a text T in O(#runP × #runT × k) time